This article appears in the September 9, 2022 issue of Executive Intelligence Review.

 The extremely primitive list attributes one- or two-line “pro-Russian narratives” to each person named.
 Among them are well-documented facts and sober analytical conclusions like “Russia is being pushed towards nuclear war.”
 Acting Director of the CCD Andriy Shapovalov, when the list was unveiled on July 14, 2022, described the people listed as “information terrorists” who “will have to answer to the law as war criminals.”

 The CCD took down the blacklist after intense international attention to it.
 The Schiller Institute reported in an Aug.
-16 that U.S. intelligence analysts believe the publication of exposés in India, Germany, and Denmark, denouncing the very idea of the blacklist, played a role in its withdrawal into the shadows.
+16 press release that U.S. intelligence analysts believe the publication of exposés in India, Germany, and Denmark, denouncing the very idea of the blacklist, played a role in its withdrawal into the shadows.
 Danish Foreign Minister Jeppe Kofod had to answer questions in Parliament for an hour Aug.
 19, in a hearing initiated by independent MP Marie Krarup out of concern for three Danes placed on the list.

 Several people named by the CCD warned that it is a threat to their personal security.
-Scott Ritter, the former U.S. Marine Corps intelligence officer and UN weapons inspector, wrote in a addressed to his Congressmen,
+Scott Ritter, the former U.S. Marine Corps intelligence officer and UN weapons inspector, wrote in a letter addressed to his Congressmen,

 Ukraine has a history of converting “blacklists” of this nature into “kill lists,” where those who speak out against the policies of the Ukrainian government are being murdered or threatened with violence.

 On Aug.
 20, sixteen prominent Americans whose names appeared on the CCD blacklist, called on six committees of the U.S. Senate and the U.S. House of Representatives to investigate the use of taxpayers’ money to finance these overt threats to the right to free speech and the personal security of U.S. citizens.
 The six Congressional committees, three each in the House and Senate, are Foreign Relations/Foreign Affairs, Judiciary, and Select Committees on Intelligence.
-The read, in part:
+The letter read, in part:

 The CCD is being financed by the U.S. Government, including from H.R.
 7691, The Additional Supplemental Appropriations Act of 2022, which provides funding for the Ukrainian government and its Center for Countering Disinformation.
 We strongly protest these threats to our constitutional right to free speech, to academic freedom, and to the threat of physical harm coming from a nation at war with the nation we are falsely accused of representing, in our speech and our writings.
 We call on your Committee to exercise your oversight of the use of taxpayer funds by investigating the funding of this foreign government agency and their role in directly threatening Americans’ rights and safety.